At Tokyo Olympics, skateboarding teens blaze trail for women - WHIZ News

 But around the world, girls trying to convince their parents that they, too, should be allowed to skate can now point to the 13-year-old from Osaka as an Olympic-sized example of skateboarding’s possibilities.

+A champion of few words — “Simply delighted,” is how she described herself — Nishiya let her board do the talking, riding it down rails taller than she is.
+She said she’d celebrate by asking her mother to treat her to a dinner of Japanese yakiniku barbecue.

-The silver went to Rayssa Leal, also 13 — Brazil’s second silver in skateboarding after Kelvin Hoefler finished second on Sunday in the men’s event.
+The silver went to Rayssa Leal, also 13 — Brazil’s second silver in skateboarding after Kelvin Hoefler finished in second place on Sunday in the men’s event.

 “It’s going to change the whole game,” U.S. skater Mariah Duran said.
 “This is like opening at least one door to, you know, many skaters who are having the conversations with their parents, who want to start skating.